Toxicity Of Poinsettias: Are Poinsettia Plants Poisonous

 Poinsettia Plant Toxicity

-Here’s the real truth about the toxicity of poinsettias: You can relax and enjoy these gorgeous plants in your home, even if you have pets or young children.
+Here’s the real truth about the toxicity of poinsettias: You can relax and keep up your poinsettia care, even if you have pets or young children.
 Although the plants aren’t for eating and they might cause an unpleasant upset tummy, it has been proven time and time again that poinsettias are NOT poisonous.
 According to University of Illinois Extension, rumors regarding the toxicity of poinsettias have circulated for nearly 80 years, long before the advent of the Internet rumor mills.
 University of Illinois Extension’s website reports the results of studies conducted by a number of reliable sources, including UI’s Department of Entomology.
 The findings?
 Test subjects (rats) displayed absolutely no adverse effects – no symptoms or behavioral changes, even when they were fed large amounts of various parts of the plant.
 The United States Consumer Product Safety commission agrees with UI’s findings, and if that’s not proof enough, a study by the American Journal of Emergency Medicine reported no fatalities in more than 22,000 accidental ingestions of poinsettia plants, nearly all of which involved young children.
 Similarly, Web MD notes that “There haven’t been any deaths reported due to eating poinsettia leaves.”

 Not Toxic, But…